MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 1. Integration Ops and Data Product create and manage data asset security groups.
 They use automated scripts that manage how the security groups are created and updated.

 1. A Data manager part of Integration Ops or Data Product can curate access packages and define which access and applications are included.
 The access packages are published to their corresponding catalogs.
-Accessp packages typically to user profiles (for example, a base package for finance users) and can include expiration and access review policies.
+Access packages typically correspond to user profiles (for example, a base package for finance users) and can include expiration and access review policies.
 Special policies also exist for external guest users.

 1. Users browse packages in a MyAccess portal and can request access to these packages themselves.
 However, a manager could also request that for an AP-admin (requires assignment-manager role) to grant their team access.